Flydubai pilot to be reprimanded after failing alcohol test: airline

 The UAE General Civil Aviation Authority (GCAA) said it was working with flydubai on the investigation.
 A spokesman for the regulator told Reuters that under UAE law any positive test for any crew member while on duty can result in them losing their license permanently.

-“The GCAA takes passengers safety and security very seriously thus enforce a zero tolerance policy for those exceeding the regulation on all UAE Airlines,” the spokesman said.
+“The GCAA takes passengers’ safety and security very seriously (and) thus enforces a zero tolerance policy for those exceeding the regulation on all UAE Airlines,” the spokesman said.

 The pilot, who was tested before boarding the plane, was deemed unfit to fly and a replacement crew was sent to Kathmandu to operate the flight to Dubai, the airline spokeswoman said.